 Judge Joseph F. Murphy, Jr. to join Silverman’s firm (The Maryland Daily Record).
 This is a huge coup for Silverman | Thompson | Slutkin | White.
 Judge Murphy also gets to work with his daughter which is pretty cool.
 If my three kids (2013 update: four!) weren’t going to be doctors in the Peace Corps in 20 years, I would love to work with them.

 Louisville Slugger maker appeals Montana aluminum bat case (Billings, Montana).
 Louisville Slugger’s argument is that they should win as a matter of law because any warning on the bat would not extend to the pitcher.
 The plaintiff says the pitcher is in the zone of danger.
-Interesting argument in what tend to be very sad cases no matter how you look at it.
+Interesting argument in what tends to be very sad cases no matter how you look at it.

-Jury awards $49.2 million in fatal accident that paralyzed CHP officer (Los Angeles Times).
+Jury awards $49.2 million in a fatal accident that paralyzed CHP officer (Los Angeles Times).
 The officer got run over and killed by another driver making a routine traffic stop.
 The driver was convicted of driving intoxicated and transporting marijuana.
 The driver’s last name was not Rockefeller so I’m guessing this article leaves out the fact that only pennies on the dollar of this verdict is collectible.